TomatorCZ/master-thesis/Notes/Proposals/Explicit-and-implicit-partial-type-inference.md

 ```

 The user has to fill in all type arguments even if some of them are usually the same.
-A good idea would be to introduce default type parameters to solve common situations.
+A good idea would be to introduce default type arguments to solve common situations.
 It would have two advantages.
 The user doesn't have to care about default implementation until he needs to customize it.
-The user doesn't have to fill in default implementation as type arguments which will cause better readability of code.
+The user doesn't have to fill in default implementation which will give better readability of code.

 In the example, we can see a potential second improvement.
 The clarity of the call site decreases when we have many parameters.